Master & Dynamic: Headphones and earphones

 The ME05 earphones, released in November 2015, are constructed with solid brass and titanium-coated custom drivers.
 The first run sold out within three days and a second run sold out after positive reviews were published.

 The MW60, Master & Dynamic's first wireless headphones, were released in December 2015.
 Wired wrote, "there is no better wireless headphone."
 The MW50, a wireless version of Master & Dynamic's original MH30 on-ear headphones, was released in November 2016.
 In May 2018, Master & Dynamic added the MW50+, a two-in-one over-ear and on-ear set of headphones.

 In September 2018, Master & Dynamic released its MW07 True Wireless Earphones.
 The earphones received a 2019 Red Dot Design Award and a CES 2019 Innovation Award.
 In 2019, Master & Dynamic added the MW07 Plus, featuring extended battery life, and the MW07 Go, with water resistance.

 In May 2019, Master & Dynamic released its MW65 wireless headphones, featuring noise-cancellation technology.
 The MW65 received a CES 2020 Innovation Award.
 According to CES, Master & Dynamic "worked tirelessly to perfect an ANC (active noise-cancelling) technology that would not compromise the signature sound quality the brand has become known and respected for."

 For its fifth anniversary, Master & Dynamic released a wireless version of its first pair of headphones, the MH40, in November 2019.
 According to Robb Report, "While the MH40 Wireless looks like the same set of headphones the company released five years ago, they’re actually an evolutionary leap forward.
 The most apparent difference is the weight."

+In March 2023, Master & Dynamic unveiled an updated version of its MH40 Wireless Over-Ear Headphones.
+Enhancements in the new model include 40mm titanium drivers and a longer battery life.
+Founder Jon Levine was quoted as saying that "It’s remarkable and satisfying to see how the original MH40 design has remained relevant and coveted over the years."